gvwilson/sdxpy/src/debugger/index.md

 [% inc file="test_vm.py" keep="execute" %]

-We are now ready to start writing tests.
-Here's one that checks the debugger's "disassemble" command:
+We can no write tests, like this one for the "disassemble" command:

 [% inc file="test_vm.py" keep="disassemble" %]